-Module 3
+DS-6030 Homework Module 3

-In this module, we learned classification models.
+In this module, we learned about classification models.
 Assignment (1) tests your understanding of the differences between LDA and QDA.
-In assignments (2), you will build several classification models for the NASA Asteroid dataset and estimate their predictive performance using a holdout/test set.
+In assignment (2), you will build several classification models for the NASA Asteroid dataset and estimate their predictive performance using a holdout/test set.
 Assignment (3) prepares you for the final project by researching approaches to handling class imbalance in classification problems.

 Use Tidyverse and Tidymodels packages for the assignments.